 Two years ago I was hitchhiking through the States and down into Mexico with my boyfriend at the time.
 We were supremely broke, and hoping to find work in a nice beach town.
 Before long, he had succeeded in acquiring a job… a job that paid a whopping $2 an hour.
-Even living in our tent for free on the beach, camping stove at hand, desperately relying on our budget app, it wasn’t enough.
+Even living in our tent for free on the beach, camping stove at hand, it wasn’t enough.
 That’s when I started racking my brain.
 There had to be something I could do online.
 But what?!

 Overtime I’ve done different online gigs, and continue to experiment.
 Here’s the thing: I don’t usually like to write blog posts that regurgitate what’s already damn well out there.
 But when you look up jobs to do online, you find a great deal of spam and bullshit.
 And so, for you, my loves, I will write my one single blog post that tells you everything you can already find.
 I’ll keep this page updated as I discover new ways to earn online, and will only include things that I have tried personally, or have a very close friend who can fully vouch for it.

 You aren’t going to get rich off this one, but if you’re like me and can’t sit still, it might be for you.
 I screw around on the site while listening to music or watching Netflix.
 Essentially you do micro tasks, which pay anywhere between $0.01 and $0.20.
 Doesn’t sound like much, right?
 On my second day using the site I found a very simple job which paid $0.05 per task, but it was so easy that I was pulling in $12/hour.
 Not bad, right?
 Of course you won’t always be this lucky, but it’s not uncommon either.

 NOTE: You won’t find much work on Clickworker itself; make sure to verify your phone number.
 Once you’ve done so, check in assessments, and wait for the UHRS assessment to become available.
 Access to UHRS will provide you with way more jobs.